KiranThilak/todoapp-react-typescript/README.md

 A To-Do app tutorial project build with react and typescript

 # Demo URL
-click this link for a live preview
+click this link for a live preview of the project

 	[title](https://www.example.com)